DylanMeeus/springboot_jwt_blog/_posts/2016-03-15-javascript-module-systems-showdown-commonjs-vs-amd-vs-es2015.markdown

 ---
 layout: post
-title: "JavaScript Modules Systems Galore: CommonJS vs AMD vs ES2015"
+title: "JavaScript Module Systems Showdown: CommonJS vs AMD vs ES2015"
-description: "Learn about the different JavaScript module systems currently in use, how they came to be and what's the best option for your project."
+description: "Learn about the different JavaScript module systems currently in use, and find out which will be the best option for your project."
-date: 2016-03-14 13:30
+date: 2016-03-15 13:30
 author:
   name: Sebastián Peyrott
   url: https://twitter.com/speyrott?lang=en